Isaiah 59:15-16. The LORD saw it, and it displeased him

 The Arm of the Lord is not only a conquering king, but also a suffering servant.
 A man of sorrows and acquainted with grief.
 The Arm of Yahweh will be a lamb led to the slaughter.

-This was, of course, a very confusing and eventually forgotten revelation.
+This was, of course, a very misunderstood and eventually forgotten prophecy.
 When Jesus told his disciples that he would have to die, Peter rebuked Jesus.
 When Jesus did die, his disciples said, “We had hoped that he was the one to redeem Israel” (Luke 24:21).
 The mighty Arm of the Lord dying?
 A Messiah who loses?
 A King who is crushed?
+No way.

-As if that bomb wasn’t enough, Isaiah drops a second one as seen above – his own arm brought him salvation.
-The Arm of the Lord IS the Lord.
+And as if the bomb of a dying messiah wasn’t enough, Isaiah drops a second one as we’ve seen above – his own arm brought him salvation.
+Here’s our second great plot twist in Isaiah – the Arm of the Lord IS the Lord.
 God could not find any man to bring justice and righteousness.
 No mere mortal could be his Messiah.
 He would have to do the job himself.
-Yahweh will be Yahweh’s Arm.
+Yahweh’s Arm will be himself.

 So Isaiah, you’re telling us that the Messiah, the conquering king, will be a suffering servant, a slaughtered lamb?
 And that that conquering yet conquered Servant-Messiah will be God himself?